Optimal strategies for weighted ray search: Introduction

-One may observe that for an instance $I$ in which there is a subset $S$ of targets of total weight at least $W_I$, with $|S|$ relatively large, and of ideal cost marginally bigger than $\opt(I)$, an even better analysis should be possible.
-Our approach can be extended to capture such situations.
-We refer the interested reader to the discussion in Appendix~\ref{app:parameterized}.

-It is worth noting that conceptually related parameterized analysis has been applied to standard ray searching for a single target.
-For example, even though the exponential strategy of~\cite{gal:general} achieves the best competitive ratio, when parameterizing with respect to an upper bound on the distance of the target, more refined results can be obtained~\cite{ultimate}.
+It is worth noting that a conceptually related parameterized analysis has been applied to standard ray searching for a single target.
+For example, even though the strategy of~\cite{gal:minimax} achieves the best competitive ratio, when parameterizing with respect to upper and/or lower bounds on the distance of the target, more refined results can be obtained (as in~\cite{ultimate,revisiting:esa,jaillet:online}).